 - Remove ads and DRM protection from Spotify music at a 5× faster speed

-Part 3.
-How to Download Spotify Music to MP3 or AAC
+2.2 How to Download and Convert Spotify to MP3

 It’s also pretty easy to download and convert music from Spotify to MP3 or AAC using Tunelf Spotibeat Music Converter.
-After conversion, you can use your downloads in your project and edit them with Splice.
+After conversion, you can use your downloads in your project and edit them with Splice Video Editor.
 Make sure that you have installed Tunelf software on your computer.
 Then you can download Spotify music using Tunelf Spotibeat Music Converter.
 Here’s what you have to do.

 Step 1 Select your preferred songs from Spotify